 More than half of all web traffic occurs on mobile devices.
-If your restaurant’s website design isn’t optimized for small screens, you could be missing out on a lot of customers.
+If your restaurant’s website isn’t optimized for small screens, you could be missing out on a lot of customers.

 If your website isn’t optimized for mobile traffic, ask your web developer to build you a responsive website.
 If you built your own website via WordPress, you can switch to a responsive theme.
 If you built it via Squarespace or Wix, the site should already be mobile-friendly.

 Your restaurant’s online reservations page shouldn’t just be linked on your website.
-Include this link in the about section of your restaurant’s Facebook page and in your restaurant’s Instagram and Twitter bios.
+Include this link in the ”About” section of your restaurant’s Facebook page, and in your restaurant’s Instagram and Twitter bios.

 Additionally, you can instruct employees to link to the reservations page in their professional email signatures.

-For example, if your restaurant doesn’t organically appear when people search “romantic restaurants in Toronto,” you can opt for paid ads on Google that help your website getfeatured at the top of search engine results for that search query.
+For example, if your restaurant doesn’t organically appear when people search “romantic restaurants in Toronto,” you can use paid ads on Google to help your website get featured at the top of search engine results for that search query.